lvl-cx/lvl/mysql-async/README.md

 ### Introduction

-This mysql-async Library for sentry intends to provide function to connect to a MySQL in a Sync and Async way.
+This mysql-async Library for lvl intends to provide function to connect to a MySQL in a Sync and Async way.

 ### Documentation

-Check out https://brouznouf.github.io/sentry-mysql-async/ for a complete documentation.
+Check out https://brouznouf.github.io/lvl-mysql-async/ for a complete documentation.

 ### Questions
 For help and support questions, please use [Discord](https://discord.gg/AXcxRjt).
 I would like to keep the issues in this repository for bugs and feature requests only.